comal21/Ansible-Essentials/Labs.md

 ```
 **save the file using** `ESCAPE + :wq!`
-if you use '|' then the new line characters will be retained.

-we can execute it step by step
+we can execute it
 ```
-ansible-playbook putfile.yml --step
+ansible-playbook putfile.yml
 ```

 check if the lines are added in hello.txt